anshdeepsinghrajput/Pizza-Sales-Analysis-using-SQL/README.md

+# Pizza Store Sales Analysis

-In this project, I have solved a dataset from SQL queries of a pizza sales company.
+In this project, I have solved a dataset from SQL queries of a pizza sales company.<br/>
-I have created a final Power Point presentation for all the queries.
+I have created a final PowerPoint presentation for all the queries.<br/>
 Thank you!